 The design computation era, which began in the late 1980s and early 1990s, saw architects designing not the specific shape of the building, but a set of principles encoded digitally as a sequence of parametric equations.
 The designer no longer directly modelling the building: instead, they develop a graph or script whose execution generates the model.

-While the early explorations of the (digital) design computation era date back to the 1960s and 1970s with the early pioneering works of Nicholas Negroponte and Chuck Eastman among others, it was not until 2003 with the release of Generative Components and later in 2007, with the release of Grasshopper, did design computational really take off.
+While the early explorations of the (digital) design computation era date back to the 1960s and 1970s with the early pioneering works of Nicholas Negroponte and Chuck Eastman among others, it was not until 2003 with the release of Generative Components and later in 2007, with the release of Grasshopper, did design computational take off.

 Era 5: Machine learning